Updated: Dec 20, 2022

-Formal power is the power designated by official titles, or “big L” Leadership.
-This positional power is what is most often recognized in companies, but is only one aspect of power that plays out within a team.
+Formal (Positional) power is the power designated by official titles, ranks, or positions.
+This positional power is what is most often identified in companies, but is only one aspect of power that plays out within a team.

-Expertise power is that power you gain from experience, training and study that may give additional weight to your opinion or perspective.
-Deferring to those with seniority is a common manifestation of expertise power.
+Experiential power is that power you gain from experience, training and study that may give additional weight to your opinion or perspective.
+Deferring to those with seniority or expertise is a common manifestation of this power.

-Majority power has to do with being surrounded by those who share a common experience or values, or who come from a similar community or identity.
+Collective power has to do with being surrounded by those who share a common experience or values, or who come from a similar community or identity group.
 This could be a socio-political identity like race or gender, or it could be based on shared history/experience/training.
-Whereas systemic power travels with you wherever you go, majority power is situational- it only exists in certain contexts.
+Whereas systemic power travels with you wherever you go, collective power is situational- it only exists in certain contexts.
 Move to a place where you are not the majority and it vanishes.